 1. What KPIs or other objective metrics are available to support the conclusion in paragraph 5.1 of the report that the Community Advice Service is managing well both the level and nature of enquiries?
 100% of enquiries are dealt with.
 Where it is not possible to deal with at first point of contact, Officers continue to work with clients until issue(s) are resolved.
 2. What is the average waiting time from a resident contacting the Advice Service and how has this changed over the past year?
 Face to face appointments (via drop in)- No more than 10 minutes.
 Phone calls are transferred directly to the relevant officer, if the Officer is not available at the time of the call then there is a same day call back.
 Prior to reception reopening residents would have contact immediately or a call back the same day.
 3. What is the average time to resolve issues being handled by the Advice Service and how has this changed over the past year?
 Average first appointments are a minimum of 1 hour depending on the issue(s).
 This has not changed over the past year.
 The same advice is provided whether it is face-to-face or on the phone.
 4. What customer satisfaction metrics are collected from users of the service and can that data be shared?
 There is a customer satisfaction survey and regular case studies.
 This can be shared via email with Members of the Committee.
 5. How frequently does the Community Bus visit each of the locations listed in Appendix 3?
 The schedule is available on the Council's website 6.
 Are there plans to add any additional locations for the bus to serve communities geographically remote from the existing locations?
-7. How are the visits of the Community Bus publicised by the council?
 There will be a 6 month review on the demand, location and frequency of locations and any changes can be made at that point.
-Communications Team- Social Media Posts.
-Posters and leaflets sent to all locations for local advertising.